Adobe-CEP/Getting-Started-guides/Package Distribute Install/readme.md

 After you have successfully built your extension, you should package the extension in the `ZXP` format and sign the extension with a valid certificate in order to distribute your extension properly.
 This guide will walk you through the process of packaging, distributing, and installing your extension.

-By the end of this guide, we will be able to:
+By the end of this guide, you will be able to:

 1. Package your extension in the `ZXP` format with a certificate
 1. Install the packaged extension in your or others' machine